-Natural gas extracted from shale rock formations has become the fastest-growing source of gas in the United States and other countries throughout the world are now evaluating how they can harness this emerging energy source.
+Natural gas extracted from shale rock formations has become the fastest-growing source of gas in the United States, and other countries are now evaluating how they can harness this emerging energy source.

 U.S. Shale Gas Development

 The development of natural gas from shale has proceeded quickly in the United States, where the energy industry has long known about huge gas resources trapped in shale rock formations.
-According to the U.S. Energy Information Administration (EIA), of the 2,300 trillion cubic feet of technically recoverable natural gas resources estimated to be in the U.S., almost a quarter is held in shale rock formations.
+According to the U.S. Energy Information Administration (EIA), of the 2,300 trillion cubic feet of technically recoverable natural gas resources estimated to be in the United States, more than a quarter is held in shale rock formations.

-Developing natural gas from shale promises to further enhance the U.S. energy sector and help to strengthen local and state economies and fuel job growth.
-The natural gas industry invested more than $12 billion in Pennsylvania in 2011 while supporting more than 200,000 jobs across the region.
+Developing natural gas from shale promises to further enhance the U.S. energy sector, help to strengthen local and state economies, and fuel job growth.
+Shale gas activity supported more than 900,000 jobs across the nation in 2012.

 Global Potential for Developing Natural Gas From Shale

-The International Energy Agency currently estimates that global recoverable shale gas resources stand at 7,345 trillion cubic feet, so it's conceivable that this resource could one day offer similar benefits to other countries.
+The EIA estimates that global recoverable shale gas resources stand at 7,299 trillion cubic feet, so it’s conceivable that this resource could one day offer similar benefits to other countries.